afefede/afefede/README.md

 - As a Editor I need to see examples of the frameworks grid system.
 - As a Editor I need to see examples of email layout templates.
 - As a Editor I need to see examples of responsive video.
-- As a Editor I need to see examples of social media components.
+- As a Editor I need to see examples of social media sharing components.
 - As a Editor I need to see examples of newsletter signup components.
 - As a Editor I need to see examples of footer menus.
 - As a Editor I need to see examples of standard advertisements.